n30tri8/better-VLM-benchmark/README.md

 - [x] Implement evaluation based on model size
 - [ ] implement evaluation on CLIP model
 - [ ] implement evaluation on GIT model
+- [ ] implement benchmarking of Flamingo on VL-commonsense
-- [ ] add evaluation on wiki-{color, shep, material}; in case other results are not proving anything
+- [x] add evaluation on wiki-{color, shep, material}; in case other results are not proving anything
 - [ ] Debug and investigate low accuracy issues
   - Compare current results with accuracies reported in the original pape
   - Identify potential discrepancies in implementation
+- [ ] refactor evaluate function; a lot of repeated code
 - [ ] Complete benchmark runs and generate final report